opus1269/screensaver/docs/faq.md

     Notice that you can override any of the short-cuts and make them work globally on non Chrome OS devices.

+  ***

+* **On my Raspberry Pi, I click on the settings icon and nothing happens.
+How do I fix it?**

+    Make sure you have version 61 or later of Chromium installed.
+    Also, make sure you have the latest version of the extension.

 ### Google Photos

 * **Why does the dialog asking for Google permissions say it can change my data?**